Frequently Asked Questions

 What are the dates for the 2023 summer session?

-Move-out: Saturday August 5th
+Saturday August 5 Move-out

 How long does it take to complete the program?

 It takes two years and one month to earn your MFA.
+In other words, three summer sessions and the Fall and Spring semesters that fall between them.

 How many units are required to complete the program?